-It can be difficult to understand the right tax options for you, especially since certain laws and rules are constantly changing.
+It can be challenging to understand the suitable tax options for you, especially since certain laws and rules are constantly changing.
 Homeowners used to pay enough mortgage interest and property taxes to make a tax itemization list worth it.
 However, since the Tax Cuts and Jobs Act of 2017 (TCJA), you are often better off if you claim a standard deduction over an itemized deduction.

-Are you facing up to your taxes this year without a lot of help?
-If you need to know your best options when it comes to itemizing your deductions and whether you should or shouldn’t, you have come to the right place.
+Are you facing up to your taxes this year without much help?
+If you need to know your best options for itemizing your deductions and whether you should or shouldn’t, you have come to the right place.

 What are tax deductions?

-Everybody likes to legally pay less money on taxes if they can.
+Everybody likes to pay less money on taxes if they can legally.
 Understanding tax deductions is one of the best ways for you to lower your tax liability.
 You do this by lowering your taxable income.
-Tax deductions do this by factoring in other investments and expenses you had during the tax year and subtracting them from your adjusted gross income (AGI) when the time comes to figure out how much tax you owe.
+Tax deductions do this by factoring in other investments and expenses you had during the tax year and subtracting them from your adjusted gross income (AGI) when it comes time to figure out how much tax you owe.

 There are all kinds of things that can count as tax deductions.
-For example, if you donate a certain percentage of your earnings to charity, they become a deductible.
+For example, donating a certain percentage of your earnings to charity becomes deductible.
 You, as the taxpayer, then have the choice of how to add in these deductions.
 That is where itemized, and standard deductions come into play.

 When filing a tax return, you have the choice to add up all of your available itemized deductions and then claim them on Schedule A, the tax form the IRS uses to claim an itemized deduction.
 Or, you can take the standard deduction.